tranjm4/rnn_stock_predictor/README.md

 What I am proudest of is the normalization of the MACD data.
 The values were often heavily skewed, but I derived a localized Z-score normalization that allowed the data to be more identically distributed :)

+I'm still in the process of figuring out how to best normalize the other features!

 ***

 ## 3. Future Works